openscopeproject/InteractiveHtmlBom/DATAFORMAT.md

       // OR footprint has no pads named as one of above and
       // current pad's name is lexicographically smallest.
       "pin1": 1,
-      // Shape is one of "rect", "oval", "circle", "roundrect", "custom".
+      // Shape is one of "rect", "oval", "circle", "roundrect", "chamfrect", custom".
       "shape": shape,
       // Only present if shape is "custom".
+      // SVG path of the polygon given as 'd' attribute of svg spec.
+      // If "svgpath" is present "polygons", "pos", "angle" are ignored.
+      "svgpath": svgpath,
       "polygons": [
         // Set of polylines same as in polygon drawing.
         [[point1x, point1y], [point2x, point2y], ...],
         ...
       ],
-      // Only present if shape is "roundrect".
+      // Only present if shape is "roundrect" or "chamfrect".
       "radius": radius,
+      // Only present if shape is "chamfrect".
+      // chamfpos is a bitmask, left = 1, right = 2, bottom left = 4, bottom right = 8
+      "chamfpos": chamfpos,
+      "chamfratio": ratio,
       // Pad type is "th" for standard and NPTH pads
       // "smd" otherwise.
       "type": type,